Alex Kirilloff Player Props: Twins vs. Rays

 Alex Kirilloff At The Plate

-- Kirilloff is batting .304 with four doubles, three home runs and 16 walks.
+- Kirilloff has four doubles, three home runs and 17 walks while hitting .305.

-- Kirilloff has picked up a hit in 16 of 26 games this season, with multiple hits seven times.
+- Kirilloff has picked up a hit in 17 of 27 games this year, with multiple hits seven times.

-- In 26 games played this season, he has gone deep in two of them.
+- He has homered in two of 27 games played this year, and in 2.9% of his plate appearances.

-- Kirilloff has driven in a run in seven games this season (26.9%), including two games with multiple runs batted in.
+- In seven games this season (25.9%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.